k21971/EvilHack/doc/evilhack-changelog.md

 ### Version 0.7.1

-- Latest merges from 'vanilla' NetHack 3.6.6 official release (as of March 7th, 2020)
+- Latest merges from 'vanilla' NetHack 3.6.6 official release (as of June 28th, 2021)
 - Initial preparation for new version (0.7.1)
 - Centaurs can be knights
 - Revamp corpse revival via zombie death, zombie illness timer